"Mexico is a mosaic of different realities and beauties."

 While there are many well-known things to do in Mexico, what about the lesser-known highlights?
 Our local experts have shared some of their top tips for where to go and what to do if you fancy a bit of an alternative Mexican adventure.

-Cool down San Cristóbal de las Casas
+Cool down in San Cristóbal de las Casas

 Quaint cobbled lanes, ornate balconies and cheerfully painted houses give this enchanting highland town a European flavour yet with Mexican flair.
 Enjoy the artisan market for brightly coloured textiles and trinkets, or the municipal market for local life and busy commerce.
 Both offer a good insight into the culture of this hilly region.
 Many visitors take the opportunity to explore the nearby villages of Zinacantan and San Juan Chamula where indigenous culture is strong and the unique heritage is all around you.